PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/StatsResetBloodmoon.md

 4. The language option is set to match your in-game language.
 5. The stop conditions table is set up to the IVs you want.

-Kyogre can one-shot Ursaluna without using terastallization, making it a great way to save time:
+Kyogre can one-shot both Ursaluna and Pecharunt without using terastallization, making it a great way to save time:

     Kyogre @ Choice Specs
     Ability: Drizzle